Islamic design

 The effects of drought

-This will affect the way in which the desert is enjoyed as well as the ability of those who still make a living there to function.
-A part of this may well be the need to police areas where water is naturally found, particularly the wadi which, while visually attractive to the visitor are essential to the badu.
+This will affect the way in which the desert is enjoyed as well as the ability of those who still make a living in it to function.
+A part of this may well be the need to police areas where water is naturally found, particularly the wadi which, while visually attractive to the visitor are essential to the badu, but also the water resources found below ground level and which, it has been claimed, are being plundered.

 Water has always been a problem with unregulated extraction exacerbating the quality of underground water sources despite government attempts to regulate the problem.
 Underlying water reservoirs tend to be of two characters: